New to New JerseyCompare Car Insurance Quotes in 3 Steps

 1. Enter Your Zip:

 Part of the original 13 colonies, New Jersey is recognized today for its present as well as its past.
 With its impressive history, it will surely continue to be the setting for some of the great events in America's future.
-It is also a densely populated state (approximately 8,400,000) with both a diverse economy and a diverse population.
+It is also a densely populated state with both a diverse economy and a diverse population.

-More than 700 arts organizations call New Jersey home, providing every region with music, dance, art, and cultural exhibits, in addition to the fun of sports, amusement parks, and casinos.
+Hundreds of arts organizations call New Jersey home, providing every region with music, dance, art, and cultural exhibits, in addition to the fun of sports, amusement parks, and casinos.
 From the coast to the mountains, you will enjoy its wealth of state and national parks, forests, and recreation areas.